 This is the job of a “second brain” — an external, integrated digital repository for the things you learn and the resources from which they come.
 It is a storage and retrieval system, packaging bits of knowledge into discrete packets that can be forwarded to various points in time to be reviewed, utilized, or deleted.

-In the 4-part P.A.R.A. series, I described a universal system for organizing any kind of digital information from any source.
+In The PARA Method, I described a universal system for organizing any kind of digital information from any source.
 It is a “good enough” system, maintaining notes according to their actionability (which takes just a moment to determine), instead of their meaning (which is ambiguous and depends on the context).

 - By placing a note in a project folder, you are essentially scheduling it for review on the short time horizon of an individual project

 - Notes in area folders are scheduled for less frequent review, whenever you evaluate that area of your work or life